spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 - You don't have the developer resources to do the coding job upon initial setup.
 - You don't have the developer resources to do the coding job when you need to update mapping or configuration settings.
 - You have a tech-savy person who can configure mapping of data for exchange between Spryker and a third-party system.
-- For your project, it is important that the data exchange solution allows for the the proper data orchestration like dependency management, error handling and logging, entity mapping, integration variable management, CSV validation, health monitoring, etc.
+- For your project, it is important that the data exchange solution allows for the proper data orchestration like dependency management, error handling and logging, entity mapping, integration variable management, .CSV file validation, health monitoring, etc.

 For more details on how to manage integrations and exchange data in the Alumio platform, see [LINK]

 ### Legacy Integration Apps

-If you have legacy systems or systems of old versions with which you need to exchange data and for which Alumio does not provide a connector, you can you can still build you integration apps.
+If you have legacy systems or systems of old versions with which you need to exchange data and for which Alumio does not provide a connector, you can still build you integration apps.
 You can build a connector to these systems, as Spryker Middleware Powered by Alumio includes an SDK to build own connectors.

 To build an integration app for a legacy system, you need: